Home

 The disease is not chronic when early care is taken, and it does not interfere with your daily routines.

 Never ignore or second-guess your jaw pain.
 Knowing whether the problem is in the teeth or the jaw joint can ultimately drive recovery.
-Most TMJ problems can often be successfully treated without invasive procedures if correctly diagnosed and addressed.
+Most TMJ (Temporomandibular Joint) problems can often be successfully treated without invasive procedures if correctly diagnosed and addressed.

 If you’re suffering from jaw pain and the solutions have been a mystery, now there’s a professional at HealMe Pain Clinic who may be able to make sense of it all so that you can smile, talk, and eat confidently once again.